Undocumented Worker Workers’ Compensation Attorney for Philadelphia + Delaware County

 If you have been injured on the job, then your first obligation is to report your injury to your employer within one hundred and twenty days of your injury in order to qualify for workers’ compensation benefits.
 In addition, after you have been injured on a worksite it is important that you seek medical attention and care after an accident.
 This can help a worker in multiple ways.
 Not only will proper medical care help ensure that an undocumented worker’s condition does not deteriorate, but it can also provide an evidentiary basis for a worker’s compensation claim.
 After you have reported your injury to your employer they will be required to file a claim with their own workers’ compensation insurance provide within 21 days of you filing a report of your injury.
 In many instances an employer will compensate you for your lost wages as well as any medical expense that make be related to your work injury, however, in other instances, an employer will reject your claim.

-Our Delaware County Worker’s Compensation Attorneys Fight for You
+Our Philadelphia and Delaware County Worker’s Compensation Attorneys Fight for You

 The Delaware County worker’s compensation attorneys at Schmidt, Kirifides & Rassias bring a combined total of 60 years of experience to your work-related injury claim.
 Please contact us immediately upon sustaining an injury from a work-related accident or activity in any Southeast Pennsylvania workplace located in Delaware County, Chester County, Berks County, Bucks County, Montgomery County or Philadelphia County.
 Our Delaware County Workers’ Compensation lawyers can advise you on the best strategy for maximizing benefits, whether as a lump-sum cash settlement or ongoing benefits.
 We will listen to the details of your case, explain your options, and be there with you every step of the way.
 Contact us online or call us at 484-679-5239 for a free consultation with one of our Chester County Workers’ Compensation lawyers about your rights and the value of your work-related injury claim.